antoineprudhomme5/graphql-express-tutorial/part-1/README.md

 ```

 Congratulation !
 You just wrote a GraphQL server to manage your todolist !
-You now know how to build a simple graphql crud API with express.js.
+You now know how to build a simple QraphQL crud API with Express.js.

 In the next part, I will show you how to replace the fake database we've used in this article by a real database.